 The formation of neutralizing antibodies (inhibitors) to Factor IX has been reported with IDELVION.
 If expected Factor IX activity plasma levels are not attained or bleeding is not controlled with appropriate dose, perform an assay to measure Factor IX inhibitor concentration.
 Factor IX activity assay results may vary with the type of activated partial thromboplastin time reagent used.

 Thromboembolism (eg, pulmonary embolism, venous thrombosis, and arterial thrombosis) can occur when using Factor IX-containing products.
 In addition, nephrotic syndrome has been reported following immune tolerance induction in hemophilia B patients with Factor IX inhibitors and allergic reactions to Factor IX.

-The most common adverse reaction (incidence ≥1%) reported in clinical trials was headache.
+The most common adverse reactions (incidence ≥1%) reported in clinical trials were headache and dizziness.

 Please see full prescribing information for IDELVION.